Jeff Grasso used warm wood tones in this home office.

 Working from home has its upsides, but it’s a challenge to get much work done unless you can carve out a space of your own.

 Whether you ask Jen Howard of JWH Design and Cabinetry to build a spacious office or a corner workspace, her comment is here that says you can count on her to merge form and function.
+For everyone’s privacy, you can put up an office fitouts.

 While developer Jeff Grasso is known for building and rebuilding stately Tudor homes, especially on the Westchester Country Club grounds, he said he’s been especially busy these last few months creating home offices for longtime clients.
 One of them stressed that his new office has become one of the most essential rooms in the house.
 “It’s the room I am in for most of the day, the perfect space when I need to focus and be apart from the kids.
 It helps that Jeff was also able to create a dedicated homework space for the kids right off the kitchen.”
 He added, “I’m grateful to have large windows and a lot of natural light in my office.”